-(Valley Forge, Pa. - DATE) - PJM Interconnection, the electric grid operator for more than 61 million people in 13 states and the District of Columbia, has ended its special request for the public to conserve electricity.
-The call to reduce electricity use was prompted by the (intenseheat wave/extremely cold weather).
+(Valley Forge, Pa. - DATE) - PJM Interconnection, the electric grid operator for 65 million people in 13 states and the District of Columbia, has ended its special request for the public to conserve electricity.
+The call to reduce electricity use was prompted by the (intense-heat wave/extremely cold weather).